alexbergsland/MMM-BirthdayCountdown/README.md

-# Module: BIRTHDAYS, a module to display upcoming birthdays
+# Module: MMM-BirthdayCountdown, a module to display upcoming birthdays

 This is a fork of [Marco Merens project](https://github.com/marcomerens/anniversarymodule).
 The reason is simply to change the looks of it.

-The 'BIRTHDAYS' module is a costum module for [MagicMirror](https://github.com/MichMich/MagicMirror).
+The 'BirthdayCountdown' module is a costum module for [MagicMirror](https://github.com/MichMich/MagicMirror).
 It displays the name, birthday and remaining days of a list of people sorted by whoever is next.

 The module is simple and can be used to learn about how modules for MagicMirror are done.